I’m so excited to share my kitchen reveal with you. I love it, really, really love it and I hope you love it too.

 Cooking in the new kitchen has been so much fun already.
 The whole space just feels so bright and welcoming.

 I’m also in love with my new Lagostina Cookware Set.
 The white Bianco Forged 10 Piece Ceramic Non-Stick Cookware Set is so gorgeous.
 Why shouldn’t functional be beautiful?
 These pots are certainly both.
 I love the white colour but also the ceramic non-stick interior.
 It allows you to cook with very little butter or oil, and is so easy to clean.
-I also love the heavy gauge tempered glass lids, so I can see everything as it cooks.
+The heavy gauge tempered glass lids are so great, because you can see everything as it cooks.
 I never thought I could love cookware, but I love this gorgeous set!

 This light is the perfect complement to the gold and brass touches in the room and to the beautiful chandelier over the dining table -the Brayden Studio Wunsch 6-Light Cascade Pendant, also from Wayfair.

 I worked on the dining area of the room for the last One Room Challenge, since the living room, kitchen and eating area all flow into each other.

 I had fun dressing up the eating area to match the new kitchen.
 I used my DIY’d macrame table runner to add a little texture to the table.

 My other DIY additions to the table are the Black Paint Dipped Brass Candlesticks.
 I worked with Krylon to add the touch of black to these thrift store candlesticks and update their look.
 You can see the DIY tutorial here.

 I kept the colour scheme on the table black and white to match the rest of the kitchen.
 The real show-stopper of the table has to be the gorgeous Hampton Forge Signature 20 Piece Flatware sets from Wayfair.